 — In the case of a hard fork, a new blockchain with the same transaction history is created.

 — If a hard fork is not agreed upon, it could lead to the creation of a new cryptocurrency

-Forks can help cryptocurrencies provide more flexibility and allow adding patches for security, usability, scalability and so forth.
+Put simply, blockchain forks can help cryptocurrencies provide more flexibility.
+Plus, they allow the implementation of patches for security, usability, scalability and so forth.
 A big difference between regular networks and blockchains is that there’s not just a single governing body.
 Instead, everyone participating in the network must agree with the proposed fork.
 In other words, they must reach consensus.

 You may have heard the term soft fork and hard fork before.
 They might appear completely the same to the untrained eye.
 However, there’s quite a difference between them.

 Soft forks are quite a bit easier.
 These updates are backwards compatible.
-This means that the blockchain itself does not need to be changed in order for these updates to take place and would have little to no impact on the user.
+This means that the blockchain itself does not need to be changed in order for these updates to take place.
+These forks also have little to no impact on the user.
 It’s like having an update for Microsoft Word, rather than needing to install a brand-new version of the program.

-On the contrary, hard forks can be compared to needing to install that new Microsoft Word program.
+On the contrary, hard forks are more like when you need to install an entirely new Microsoft Word program to benefit from new features.
 Unlike soft forks, hard forks are not backwards compatible.
 The update that a hard fork brings conflict with the current state of the blockchain.
-Since blockchains are immutable, this means that an entirely new blockchain must be created – one that imports the same transaction history.
+Since blockchains are immutable, hard forks involve creating an entirely new blockchain, one that imports the same transaction history.
 The impact here is clearly much larger and can require quite a bit of development from wallet providers.
 Fortunately, as a user, you would normally not be the one needing to do this.

 Both in the end have the same effect: bringing an update to the network which could add new features or rules to it.
 However, for hard forks it can be a different story if opinions on the proposed update are divided.